Jerusalem Center for Near Eastern Studies

 To achieve these goals, the Jerusalem Center offers a core curriculum focused on the Old and New Testaments and on ancient and modern Near Eastern studies.
 Classroom study is integrated with a field trip program spanning the length and breadth of the Holy Land as well as travel to Jordan and to either Egypt or Greece.
 In addition, the Center provides introductory language study in Hebrew and Arabic.

 The Jerusalem Center has marvelous physical facilities on Mount Scopus overlooking the oldest part of the city of Jerusalem.
 Classrooms, a library, a learning center, auditoriums, student and faculty apartments, a gymnasium and conditioning room, and a cafeteria provide a complete learning environment.

 Calendar and Program Emphasis.
 Three programs are offered during the calendar year, scheduled to approximate the Provo campus calendar: fall, winter, and spring-summer (four-month programs).

-- The semester programs are designed for students who are currently enrolled at a college or university seeking their first undergraduate degree.
+- The semester programs are designed for students who are currently enrolled at one of the BYU institutions (BYU in Provo, BYU-Idaho, BYU-Hawaii) seeking their first undergraduate degree.
 Most of the courses offered are at the upper-division level.
 Students are encouraged to prepare themselves in advance for this exceptional experience by taking such courses as Poli 170, Geog 120, Hist 300, 302, Arab 101, Heb 101.

-- All programs include field trips within the Holy Land and to Jordan and Turkey.
+- All programs include field trips within the Holy Land and to Jordan and to either Egypt or Greece.

 Curriculum.
 The following subject areas are currently taught at the center: